Aliases for MADCAM1 Gene

 GeneCards Summary for MADCAM1 Gene

 MADCAM1 (Mucosal Vascular Addressin Cell Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with MADCAM1 include Cholangitis and Lymphoma, Malt, Somatic.
-Among its related pathways are Paxillin-dependent events mediated by a4b1 and Allograft rejection.
+Diseases associated with MADCAM1 include Colitis and Lymphoma, Malt, Somatic.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune System.
 GO annotations related to this gene include integrin binding involved in cell-matrix adhesion.

 UniProtKB/Swiss-Prot for MADCAM1 Gene